bytecrumbs/sglandtransport/README.md

 ## Code Generation

-This project uses build runner to generate Models (lib/models) and Routes (lib/routes).
+This project uses build runner to generate Models, Routes and other things.

 ### Generate once